voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :find filename<tab>

-    gf any file on the cursor is over will go to file
+    gf  at any file on the cursor is over will jump to the file

     :ls ......... list buffers
     :b 2 ........ go to buffer 2